caendesilva/SimpleServerHealth/README.md

 # SimpleServerHealth

 Dead simple server health API endpoint with PHP.
+No dependencies, customizable, lightweight, fast, powerful.
+Pick all five.

 ## What you need to know